crmpicco/pcpp1/file-processing.md

 cursor.executescript(sql_script)

-# commit changes and close the connection
+# save all changes made in the current transaction to the database
 conn.commit()
+# ...and close the connection
 conn.close()
 ```